-Homecoming '70 different RAIN RUINS ELECTION SIGNS Wet weather also dampened turnout By TOMMIE DENNY News editor "We're trying a totally new thing this year for the Homecoming concert.
-It's going to be a 'do your thing' type of experience."
+By TOMMIE DENNY News editor "We're trying a totally new thing this year for the Homecoming concert.
+It's going to be a 'do your thing' type of experience.
 These were the words of Pat Harlow, Huntington senior and Homecoming coordinator, when asked what the "Festival of Sounds" on Oct.
-23 was all about.
-According to Miss Harlow, concert dress will be "grubbies."
-She suggested that those attending should bring a blanket or something to sit on, as no chairs will be available on the main floor.
-Those wishing to sit in the bleachers must go to the balcony.
-The six-hour concert will be 6 p.m. to midnight, Oct.
+23 was all According to Miss Harlow, concert dress will be "grubbies."
+She suggested that those attending should bring a blanket or something to sit on, as no chairs will be available on sit in the bleachers must go to p.m. to midnight, Oct.
 23, at Memorial Field House.